hashicorp/terraform/website/intro/getting-started/modules.html.md

 In this example, we're going to use
 [the Consul Terraform module for AWS](https://registry.terraform.io/modules/hashicorp/consul/aws), which will set up a complete [Consul](https://www.consul.io) cluster.
-This and other modules can found via the search feature on the Terraform Registry site.
+This and other modules can be found via the search feature on the Terraform Registry site.

 Create a configuration file with the following contents: